 Again you might have to show a medical certificate.
 Download our diabetes travel letter template above, and ask your doctor to fill it in (it has a special section for your special case!).

-If you’re traveling with insulin for more than a month, you’ll need keep it cool at fridge temperature.
+If you’re traveling with insulin for more than a month, or if the outside temperature is really high, you’ll need to keep it cool.
 Every traveler with diabetes has his own favourite insulin travel cooler system.
-If you don’t have yours yet, and you’re wondering how to keep insulin cold while traveling, check the following article:
+If you don’t have yours yet, and you’re wondering how to keep insulin cold while traveling, here are some of our best suggestions: